WinVector/wrapr/extras/bquote.md

 ### <code>rlang::`!!`</code>

 `rlang` was written by Lionel Henry and Hadley Wickham and was incorporated into `dplyr` on June 6, 2017.
-From <code>help(`!!`)</code>:
+From <code>help(`!!`, package = "rlang")</code>:

 > The rlang package provides tools to work with core language features of R and the tidyverse:
 >
 > -   The tidy eval framework, which is a well-founded system for non-standard evaluation built on quasiquotation (!!) and quosures (quo()).

-At this point of our note we have enough shared vocabulary to unpack the technical terms in above statement.
+There is a lot packed into the above statement.
+However, at this point of our note we have enough shared vocabulary to work through the terms.

 -   "Tidyverse" is a marketing brand name.
 -   "The tidy eval framework" means the substitution and evaluation portions of `rlang` (`!!`, `rlang::expr()`, `rlang::sym()`, and other components).